The Endocannabinoid System: A game-changing discovery

 The ECS receptors work to support the body’s natural balance.
 But a number of things interfere with and erode receptors in the ECS, including poor nutrition, environmental toxins, lack of exercise and chronic stress.

-Science now shows that the nutrients found in hemp and other plants directly influence these receptors, and serve as a natural defense and boost for the ECS in ways that support optimal health and performance.
+Science now shows that the nutrients found in hemp and other plants directly influence these receptors, serving as a natural defense and boost for the ECS in ways that support optimal health and performance.

 The proven power of plant-based nutrients